jvde-github/AIS-catcher-docs/docs/usage/gui.md

 #### Local Webviewer

-Under **Output > Web Viewer**, you can configure the local web viewer.
+Under **Output > Webviewer**, you can configure the local web viewer.
 Activate the viewer and enter your station details, including a name and your geographical coordinates.

+Useful per-viewer toggles available here:

+- **Use GPS** — feed the station position from a connected GPS source instead of a fixed coordinate pair.
+- **Ship Timeout** (`history` setting, in seconds) — how long vessels stay visible after their last message (5 – 43200 s).
+- **Backup** (in minutes) — how often the in-memory database is written to disk so state survives restarts.
+- **Web Control Link** (`webcontrol_http`) — URL used by the viewer to surface a "Manage station" link back to this Control panel.

 The local web viewer is accessible from your Raspberry Pi (e.g., on port **8100**, accessed via http://zerowh:8100) and is not accessible outside your local network by default.
 Some users choose to share their web viewer externally; see examples [here](https://aiscatcher.org/dashboards).

 > Note: For a public page showcasing your station's performance, the easiest method is to feed data to aiscatcher.org using a sharing key.

+### Data Flow and Zones

+The **Data Flow** section visualises which receivers feed which outputs and lets you configure **zones** — named groupings used to tailor message routing per output channel.
+Zones are also referenced from the command line by the `sharing_zone` setting and from JSON configuration via the top-level `zones` array.

+### System actions

+The **System** section shows host information (load, memory, disk, AIS-catcher and Control versions) and lets you:

+- check for updates of both AIS-catcher and AIS-catcher-control;
+- start the update / install scripts and watch their progress live;
+- reboot the host or reset a failed service;
+- inspect the optional reboot watchdog status (enabled via the install script).

+### Advanced editor

+For configurations that can no longer be edited through the forms, **Advanced > Edit Config.json** and **Edit Config.cmd** expose the raw files.
+Both editors now include **Check** (validate JSON / command syntax) and **Format** (pretty-print) buttons to catch typos before you save.
+The Check & Format pipeline also migrates older config layouts and normalises types on the fly.

 ### Service Control
 Navigate to **Control** to manage the AIS-catcher service:

 - **Start/Stop** the service.
 - Enable **Auto-Start** functionality.
-- Monitor the service status through the log display.
+- Monitor the service status through the live log stream (colour-coded by level: error, warning, notice, info, debug).

 ![image](https://github.com/user-attachments/assets/abf29893-0567-4b94-9354-e0630cc6f9fc)